14 Best Day Trips From Rome

 Today you can walk around the ancient city and see the remains of the buildings and even the inhabitants.

-The people of Pompeii’s bodies mutilated and left holes in the solidified volcanic mass, which made it possible for the archaeologists to create plasters of the victims by pouring liquid plaster into these holes.
+The people of Pompeii’s bodies were mutilated and left holes in the solidified volcanic mass, which made it possible for the archaeologists to create plasters of the victims by pouring liquid plaster into these holes.

 These plasters have revealed how the locals looked during the last moments before they died.
 A mother who held her daughter hard in her arms, people in fetal positions, people who you can see were in severe pain, and even dogs and cats.